thi-ad/UrbanIng-V2X/README.md

  for details.

 - **Dataset**: Licensed under the Creative Commons Attribution 4.0 International [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/deed.en).
 You must give appropriate credit; Cannot be used for commercial purposes; You may not distribute modified versions of the dataset.

-💡 Note: Please cite the dataset and the associated paper when using it in your work.

 ---

 ## 📖 Citation